The Business Enterprise (My Friend John): Remastering for The Mission Sessions

 For the 2021 release of The Mission Sessions, the band enlisted mastering engineer David Glasser in Boulder, Colorado to remaster the tracks.
 Glasser's work includes the restoration of materials from the birth of sound recording for the Smithsonian Folkways collection as well as The Grateful Dead back catalogue.
 Glasser's remastering was noted as giving the tracks "a new polish and detail".

 Bassist Eddie Lee noted his appreciation for Glasser's work during the Zoom launch, opining: "For me, the difference in the remastering came out with the bass sound on My Friend John, it's just ridiculous - it just hops out of, no matter what kind of speaker you're listening to it on, it just hops out, it's really, really good".

 According to a 2021 review in the Sligo Champion, "Listening to The Mission Sessions, you are time-travelling inside songs remarkably prophetic of boom and bust, wins and losses, various dramatic cultural shifts-but some ageless sense of wonder is vibrant within these grooves too."
+Tony Clayton-Lea of The Irish Times wrote "Tracks such as "The Business Enterprise (My Friend John)", "Insomnia", "Damien", and "Just What The Sucker Wanted" ooze varying states of funkiness - more Hall & Oates than Rip Rig + Panic - that have travelled well."